-Principles of Remuneration for Executive Directors
+Principles of Remuneration for Members of the Board of Directors (Directors)

-Concerning remuneration of executive directors, the Policy adopts the following principles:
+Concerning remuneration of Directors, the Policy adopts the following principles:

-- Executive directors' remuneration consists of fixed and performance-based variable remuneration and other benefits. - Executive directors are eligible for an annual bonus pool provided that they meet their performance - The Bank's remuneration system should not jeopardize its standing in terms of compliance with regulatory capital requirements.
-If such material risk persists, consideration should be given to refraining from payment of variable remuneration to directors. - · The annual amount of performance-based variable remuneration for each executive director should not exceed 100% of the amount of his/her fixed annual remuneration with any reasonable exception approved by the General Meeting of Shareholders, but only to a maximum limit of 200%.
+- Director's remuneration shall consist of fixed and performance-based variable remuneration and other benefits. - Directors are eligible for an annual bonus pool provided that they meet their performance KPIs. - The Bank's remuneration system should not jeopardize its standing in terms of compliance with regulatory capital requirements.
+If such material risk persists, consideration should be given to refraining from payment of variable remuneration to directors. - The annual amount of performance-based variable remuneration for each executive director should not exceed 100% of the amount of his/her fixed annual remuneration with any reasonable exception approved by the General Meeting of Shareholders, but only to a maximum limit of 200%.